Installing Python and the SDK

 - Developing and publishing to Azure Websites using Git

 The first scenario enables you to author rich web apps that take advantage of the Azure PaaS capabilities such as blob storage, queue storage, table storage etc. via Pythonic wrappers for the Azure REST APIs.
-These works identically on Windows, Mac, and Linux.
+These work identically on Windows, Mac, and Linux.
 You can also use these client libraries from your local development machine or a Linux VM running on Azure.

 For the VM scenario, you simply start a Linux VM of your choice (Ubuntu, CentOS, Suse) and run/manage what you like.
 As an example, you can run IPython REPL/notebook on your Windows/Mac/Linux machine and point your browser to a Linux or Windows multi-proc VM running the IPython Engine on Azure.
-See the IPython Notebook on Azure tutorial for more information.

 Additional Software and Resources: